 Adopting a working cat will provide rodent control without the use of pesticides!
 They may help reduce crop loss due to rodent populations.
 Some of these cats might prefer animals over people, some may want to be on their own, and some may want observe you while you do your work.

-Lake Humane Society will provide a fully vetted cat that will be spayed or neutered, they will have their rabies vaccine and flea prevention applied.
+Lake Humane Society will provide a fully vetted cat that will be spayed or neutered, have their rabies vaccine and flea prevention applied.
 After spay or neuter surgery, we will ear tip the cat to show that they have been fixed.
 We will do this at no cost to you!
 What you will need to provide is a safe shelter in barn or stable, daily food and water, and secure spot while it acclimates for 2-4 weeks.
 Once released, you are responsible for Veterinary care if needed.

 Please contact Lake Humane Society at firstname.lastname@example.org to see if we have the right cat for the job!